drscotthawley/talks/ASA_May_2022/README.md

 (Warning: Might take a few minutes for Binder to fully launch!)

 *NB: You'll want to be on a desktop or laptop.
-The formatting gets all wonky on mobile devices. 🤷 The blog post I'm still writing will work on mobile, just not these slides.*
+The formatting gets all wonky on mobile devices.*

 # Development tools for deep learning models of acoustical signal processing